Wonders of Ho Chi Minh City: An In-Depth Travel Guide

 >>> Also read:

-Quiz: Do you really know about Vietnam?
+Quiz: What do you know about Vietnam?

 From Halong Bay to Phu Quoc Island in 18 Days

-This tour offers an incredible journey through Vietnam, beginning with a captivating voyage from the stunning Ha Long Bay in the northeast aboard a traditional junk boat, and concluding with a tranquil escape to the pristine island beaches of Phu Quoc in the far southern reaches of the country.
+This 18-day Vietnam itinerary with a beach extension offers an incredible journey through Vietnam.
+Begin with a captivating voyage on a traditional junk boat in the stunning Ha Long Bay in the northeast, and conclude with a tranquil escape to the pristine island beaches of Phu Quoc in the far southern reaches of the country.
 Along the way, you'll have the opportunity to embark on captivating hikes, allowing you to explore the lesser-known wonders of this remarkable land.
+This Vietnam itinerary with a beach extension for 18 days promises an unforgettable adventure through diverse landscapes and serene shores.

 Our Vietnam 2-week itinerary from north to south offers an overview of the country's three main regions, shaped like an S. To the north, you will visit Hanoi, the thousand-year-old capital, experience both the maritime and terrestrial beauty of Halong Bay, and make an excursion to the splendid mountains of Sapa.
 In the center, explore the ancient imperial city of Hue and the charming old town of Hoi An.
 The journey concludes in the south with visits to Ho Chi Minh City and the vibrant Mekong Delta.
-Below are our program suggestions for a comprehensive 14-day tour in Vietnam.
+Below are our program suggestions for a comprehensive Vietnam 2-week itinerary in Vietnam.

-Family Voyage Across the Beautiful Vietnam in 16 Days
+Family Voyage Across the Beautiful Vietnam in 2 Weeks

-This 16-day family journey through Vietnam will offer a captivating exploration of stunning landscapes and cultural treasures in the North, before leading you to the beautiful beaches of the Central region for some well-deserved relaxation.
+This Vietnam 2-week itinerary will offer a 16-day captivating exploration of stunning landscapes and cultural treasures in the North, before leading you to the beautiful beaches of the Central region for some well-deserved relaxation.
+This Vietnam 2-week itinerary ensures an enriching and enjoyable experience for the whole family, combining adventure and relaxation in one unforgettable journey.

 10 Days, 10 Colors: A Journey from South to North Vietnam